atilaromero/k8s_gitops_localdev/README.md

 It will:

+1. Optionaly install a pull through registry cache in docker, but outside k8s

-1. Install a local k8s cluster using k3d. **Warning: It overwrites the local .kube/conf**
+2. Install a local k8s cluster using k3d.

+3. Overwrite the local .kube/conf

-2. Export the local k8s_gitops_localdev repository in the cluster, creating a read-only git server
+4. Export the local k8s_gitops_localdev repository in the cluster, creating a read-only git server

-3. Install ArgoCD in the cluster
+5. Install ArgoCD in the cluster

-4. Make ArgoCD watch the local repo
+6. Make ArgoCD watch the local repo

 Hereafter, any application to be installed in k8s should be added by modifying the local repo, particularly the argocd-apps/argocd-apps folder.